Magnesium Electron Configuration and Atomic Orbital Diagram

 The electron configuration of magnesium refers to the arrangement of electrons in the magnesium atom’s orbitals.
 It describes how electrons are distributed among the various atomic orbitals and energy levels, and provides a detailed map of where each electron is likely to be found.

-Electron arrangement for Magnesium through orbit
+Electron arrangement for Magnesium through Bohr Model

 Scientist Niels Bohr was the first to give an idea of the atom’s orbit.
 He provided a model of the atom in 1913 and provided a complete idea of orbit in that model.